The Australian Government, service providers and independent agencies work together to manage immigration detention in Australia.

 We make decisions about immigration detention in accordance with the legislation.
 Under the

-Australian Border Force Act 2015 (Cth), Border Force Officers exercise their powers under the
+Australian Border Force Act 2015, Border Force Officers exercise their powers under the

-Migration Act 1958 (Cth) and other Commonwealth legislation.
+Migration Act 1958 and other Commonwealth legislation.
 This includes the power to detain unlawful non-citizens.

-Our work in immigration detention facilities is guided by a suite of detention policies and procedures.
+Our work in immigration detention facilities is guided by a suite of detention operational policies and procedures.

-We are responsible for the management of good order, safety and security within immigration detention facilities, including the health and welfare of detainees.
+We are responsible for the safety and security of detainees, staff and visitors to immigration detention facilities.

 Service providers

-We contract the provision of specific services for detainees to various service providers.
+We contract the provision of garrison, security, transport and health services for detainees to various service providers under Commonwealth contracts.

 Oversight and assurance